chreddy/gog-dark-mode-enhancement-suite/README.md

 A comprehensive userscript that enhances the dark mode experience on GOG.com and fixes visual bugs.

 ### Dark Mode Enhancements
-- Library Page: Fixes bright separator lines between games that were visible in dark mode, now shows proper dark separators that work at all zoom levels (including 90%)
+- Library Page: Fixes bright separator lines between games that were visible in dark mode, now shows proper dark separators that work at all zoom levels
 - Settings Pages: Fixes dropdown menus, input fields, checkboxes, and radio buttons to have proper dark backgrounds and visible text
 - Wallet Page: Adjusts transaction header background color to match the dark theme
 - Download Popups: Changes the dropdown arrow from black to white to match the overall theme